23 May Trump’s Deportations as an Emerging Crime Against Humanity

 The Contextual Element

-In addition, in order to be criminal, the deportations must have a nexus with the contextual element of the crime.
-Specifically, they must form part of a widespread or systematic attack against a civilian population.
-Between the inauguration and mid-March, the Trump administration announced that it had deported 28,000 people, including border rejections, which is, strangely, a rate of less than half the number of people deported during the Biden administration.
-We certainly have a handful of shocking cases, but, as of yet, we do not have clear data on how many of these thousands of cases would amount to expulsions that would be unlawful under international law.
-One first glance, the hundreds of Venezuelans deported to El Salvador, many with little evidence and none with a hearing, could already qualify as widespread.
-Even if it has not yet met the required threshold, current practice appear to be on track to do so.
-During the election campaign, JD Vance speculated that deportations could amount to 1 million people per year and certainly the administration claims to want to increase deportations significantly.
-Given the intentional policies mentioned above, should unlawful deportations continue or even increase, it is highly likely that the situation will develop into a larger pattern of practice, if it is not already there, unless the other branches of government intervene.
+In addition, the deportations must have a nexus with the contextual element of the crime, specifically, they must form part of a widespread or systematic attack against a civilian population.
+Between the inauguration and mid-March, the Trump administration claimed that it had deported 28,000 people, including border rejections, which is, strangely, a rate of less than half the number of people deported during the Biden administration.
+We certainly have a handful of shocking cases, but, as of yet, we do not have clear data on how many of these thousands of cases would amount to unlawful expulsions.
+On first glance, the deportation of hundreds of Venezuelans to El Salvador, many with little evidence and none with a hearing, could already qualify as widespread.
+Even if it has not yet met the required threshold, current practice appears to be on track to do so.
+During the election campaign, JD Vance speculated that deportations could amount to 1 million people per year.
+Given the intentional policies mentioned above, it is highly likely that the situation either already has or will eventually develop into a larger pattern of practice with its target being civilians, unless the other branches of government intervene.

 The Mental Element

-If these material elements can be satisfied, it remains to be established that the deportations were undertaken with the necessary mens rea.
+If these material elements can be satisfied, it remains to establish that the deportations were undertaken with the necessary mens rea.
 In short, the mental element simply requires that the person act with the intent to remove the individuals across a border with the knowledge that the removal forms part of the widespread or systematic attack and with the knowledge that the individual’s presence was lawful.
 While it is debatable whether the intent to remove requires an intent to permanently remove or not, in the cases mentioned above, even that higher standard could likely be met.
-To be criminally responsible the individual need now know all of the details of the deportation policy, or even share the intent of the organization deporting them.
+To be criminally responsible, the individual need not know all of the details of the deportation policy, or even share the intent of the organization deporting the victims.
 The accused need only know that their acts would form part of the widespread or systemic attack.

 No Plausible Justifications